HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   <figcaption>{{ figure_link(caption="Prevalence of sandbox directives on frames.", sheets_gid="402256187", sql_file="iframe_sandbox_directives.sql") }}</figcaption>
 </figure>

-When the sandbox attribute of an iframe has an empty value, this results in the most restrictive policy: the embedded page can not execute any JavaScript code, no forms can be submitted, no popups can be created, ...
+When the sandbox attribute of an iframe has an empty value, this results in the most restrictive policy: for example the embedded page cannot execute any JavaScript code, no forms can be submitted and no popups can be created.

 This default policy can be relaxed in a fine-grained manner by means of different directives.
-The most commonly used directive, allow-scripts, which is present in 99.97% of all sandbox policies on desktop pages, allows the embedded page to execute JavaScript code.
-The other directive that is present on virtually all sandbox policies, allow-same-origin, allows the embedded page to retain its origin, and e.g. access cookies that were set on that origin.
+The most commonly used directive, `allow-scripts`, which is present in 99.97% of all sandbox policies on desktop pages, allows the embedded page to execute JavaScript code.
+The other directive that is present on virtually all sandbox policies, `allow-same-origin`, allows the embedded page to retain its origin, and e.g. access cookies that were set on that origin.

 Interestingly, although Feature Policy and iframe sandbox both have a fairly high adoption rate, they rarely occur simultaneously: only 0.04% of the iframes have both the allow and sandbox attribute.
 Presumably, this is because the iframe is created by a third-party script.
 A Feature Policy is predominantly added on frames that contain third-party videos, whereas the sandbox attribute is mainly used to limit the capabilities of advertisements: 56.40% of the frames on desktop pages with a sandbox attribute originates from `https://googleads.g.doubleclick.net`.

 ## Thwarting attacks

 Modern web applications are faced with a large variety of security threats.
 For instance, improperly encoding or sanitizing user input may result in a cross-site scripting (XSS) vulnerability, a class of issues that has pestered web developers for well over a decade.
 As web applications become more and more complex, and novel types of attacks are being discovered, even more threats are looming.
-For instance, [XS-Leaks](https://xsleaks.dev/) is a novel class of attacks that aim to leverage the user-specific dynamic responses that web applications return.
-For example, given a webmail client that provides a search functionality, an attacker can trigger requests for various keywords, and subsequently try to determine, through various side-channels, whether any of these keywords yielded any results.
+[XS-Leaks](https://xsleaks.dev/), for instance is a novel class of attacks that aims to leverage the user-specific dynamic responses that web applications return.

+As an example, if a webmail client provides a search functionality, an attacker can trigger requests for various keywords, and subsequently try to determine, through various side-channels, whether any of these keywords yielded any results.
 This effectively provides the attacker with a search capability in the mailbox of an unwitting visitor on the attacker's website.

-Fortunately, web browsers also provide a large set of security mechanisms that are highly effective against limiting the consequences of a potential attack, e.g. via the script-src directive of CSP an XSS vulnerability may become very difficult or impossible to exploit.
-Some other security mechanisms are even required to prevent certain types of attacks: to prevent clickjacking attacks, either the X-Frame-Options header should be present, or alternatively the frame-ancestors directive of CSP can be used to indicate trusted parties that can embed the current document.
+Fortunately, web browsers also provide a large set of security mechanisms that are highly effective against limiting the consequences of a potential attack, e.g. via the `script-src` directive of CSP an XSS vulnerability may become very difficult or impossible to exploit.

+Some other security mechanisms are even required to prevent certain types of attacks: to prevent clickjacking attacks, either the `X-Frame-Options` header should be present, or alternatively the `frame-ancestors` directive of CSP can be used to indicate trusted parties that can embed the current document.

 {{ figure_markup(
   image="security-adoption-of-security-headers.png",